sneha-radder/java-engine-tech-test/README.md

 * Find and familiarize yourself with Server, Client and unit tests source files.
 Hint: The 'test' is structured as a simple client - server application.
 The server is responsible for performing logic and generating responses to client requests.
 The client sends requests and contains a test suite which is used to validate given behaviours.
 * Have default project up and running.
 Both defined 'helloRequest*' tests must succeed.
 Hint: That should be done without any changes to the code by following 'Setup and Details' steps.
 * Add a 'table' client request and implement server response which will return randomly chosen 'Value' from 'BasicWeightTable' based on the percentage 'Chance'.
-Hint: For this task ignore data in '99% confidence level' column.
+Hint: For this step ignore data in '99% confidence level' column.
-* Implement tests that would run multiple 'table' requests and check aggregated responses against the expected occurences defined in 'BasicWeightTable'.
+* Implement a test or tests which would run multiple 'table' requests and check aggregated responses against the expected occurences defined in 'BasicWeightTable'.
 Hint: How many times do you think 'Value' 3 will be retuned from the server?
-You can use '100k runs error margin' value to compare the results with 99% confidence.
+For this step you can use '100k runs error margin' value to compare the results with 99% confidence.
 * Improve communication protocol to use either Json or XML.
 Update your tests accordingly.

 #### Desirable Tasks

-* Add a 'spin' request which will return a 3x3 matrix.
+* Add a 'spin' request which will return a 3x3 matrix of symbols.
 Use 'Symbols' and 'Reels' tables.
-For every matrix draw one random position from each of the reels to stop at.
+For every reel, draw one random position and populate the whole matrix column with results starting at that drawn position.
 * For each result where middle row of your matrix satisfies one of the rules defined in 'WinRules' return the associated value.
-* Implement tests that would run multiple 'table' requests and check aggregated responses against the 'expected chance' defined in 'WinRules' table.
-Hint: use '100k runs error margin' value to compare the results with 99% confidence.
+* Implement a test or tests which would run multiple 'table' requests and check aggregated responses against the 'expected chance' defined in 'WinRules' table.
+Hint: Again you can use '100k runs error margin' value to compare the results with 99% confidence.

 #### Optional Tasks

 * Add 'Return To Player' value in percentage for both 'table' and 'spin'.
 Assuming each request cost '3.5'.
 We will not provide you with table to compare your results this time.
-Hint: To find the requested result compare total spent on initiating requests and total returned in responses.
+Hint: To find the requested result compare total cost spent on initiating requests and total value returned in responses.
 You can use 1% margin error for RTP comparison.
 * For extra fun, can you change the server - client to work with WebSockets?